heuralux/.github/profile/README.md

   isn't, and I'll tell you so.

-If you'd like to find out whether something is possible, or simply where to start, I'm glad to talk it through.
+If you'd like to find out whether something is possible, or simply where to start, we're glad to talk it through.

 <br>

 ## Open-source tools

-I also develop open-source tools — both to be useful and to keep exploring what's possible.
+We also develop open-source tools — both to be useful and to keep exploring what's possible.
 These are early and still evolving, so treat them as works in progress rather than finished products.